Lagos LG poll: Sheriff-led faction says PDP will excel - Nigeria Today

 The Chairman of the Peoples Democratic Party (PDP) in Lagos, Mr Segun Adewale, has expressed confidence that the party will do well in July 22 council poll.

-Adewale of Sen. Ali Modu Sheriff-led PDP, made the disclosure in an interview with the News Agency of Nigeria (NAN) in Lagos.
+Adewale of Sen. Ali Modu Sheriff-led PDP, made the disclosure in an interview with newsmen in Lagos.

 He acknowledged that internal problems within the party had caused some setbacks, but said the party would rise above its challenges for a strong showing.